zitadel/zitadel/docs/docs/legal/support-services.md

 - Single discrete problem, issue, or request
 - Initial severity level and impact statement for assessment
 - Description of the issue and if possible a description of the observed and expected behavior,  steps to reproduce the issue, evidence that issue is not caused by connectivity / compute, relevant anonymized log-files etc.
-- All information requested by CAOS as we resolve the ticket (e.g. system logs)
+- All information requested by ZITADEL as we resolve the ticket (e.g. system logs)

-CAOS will review the case information and determine the severity level (see below), working with the customer to assess the urgency of the request and use reasonable efforts to respond to support requests within the initial response time.
+ZITADEL will review the case information and determine the severity level (see below), working with the customer to assess the urgency of the request and use reasonable efforts to respond to support requests within the initial response time.

-CAOS will use reasonable efforts to resolve support request as defined below, but does not guarantee a workaround, resolution or resolution time.
+ZITADEL will use reasonable efforts to resolve support request as defined below, but does not guarantee a workaround, resolution or resolution time.

 Severity Level | Description
 --- | ---
-**Severity 1**<br/> Critical / Service down| <p>Widespread failure or complete unavailability of CAOS Core Services. </p><p> CAOS will use continuous effort to provide a workaround or permanent solution.
+**Severity 1**<br/> Critical / Service down| <p>Widespread failure or complete unavailability of ZITADEL Core Services. </p><p> ZITADEL will use continuous effort to provide a workaround or permanent solution.
 When Core Services are available, the severity will be lowered to the new appropriate level.</p>
-**Severity 2**<br/> Core functionality unavailable or severely degraded| <p>Core Services of CAOS software continue to operate in severely restricted fashion, yet long-term productivity may be impacted.</p><p> When Core Services are no longer severely degraded (eg, through a viable workaround or release), the severity level will be lowered to Severity 3.</p>
+**Severity 2**<br/> Core functionality unavailable or severely degraded| <p>Core Services of ZITADEL software continue to operate in severely restricted fashion, yet long-term productivity may be impacted.</p><p> When Core Services are no longer severely degraded (eg, through a viable workaround or release), the severity level will be lowered to Severity 3.</p>
-**Severity 3**<br/>Standard support request| <p>Partial and non-critical loss of CAOS software functionality or major software defect, yet a workaround exists for viable long-term operation.</p><p>CAOS will continue to work on developing permanent resolution.</p>
+**Severity 3**<br/>Standard support request| <p>Partial and non-critical loss of ZITADEL software functionality or major software defect, yet a workaround exists for viable long-term operation.</p><p>ZITADEL will continue to work on developing permanent resolution.</p>
 **Severity 4**<br/>Non-urgent request| <p>Defined as follows: <ul><li>Request for information or general query</li><li>Feature request</li><li>Performance issues and little to none functional impact</li><li>Defects with workarounds and little to low functional impact</li></ul></p>
-<p>CAOS will continue to work on developing permanent resolution and response to general requests.
-CAOS does not provide a timeline or guarantee to include any feature requests.</p>
+<p>ZITADEL will continue to work on developing permanent resolution and response to general requests.
+ZITADEL does not provide a timeline or guarantee to include any feature requests.</p>

 ### Escalation